 Can our team participate in a fundraiser game against a faculty or a team of local/area celebrities outside the season of play?

-Answer: Only during June and July.
-Any event such as that between the end of the season and June 1 that has more than 2 players from the same school would be in violation of Sports Regulation 6.5 that limits the number on any one team out of season.
+Answer: Yes they can, however, any event such as that between the end of the season and June 1 that has more than 2 players from the same school would be in violation of Sports Regulation 7.5 that limits the number on any one team out of season.
+So, it CAN be done, but there is a limit of 2 individuals that played for the same school 9-12 teams the previous season.
+Graduating senior would not count in this total.

 If our school has 2-8th grade teams, are we permitted to have 4 total players from our school on a non-interscholastic team (AAU/Travel)?

 Answer: No, UNLESS your 2 separate 8th grade teams are in 2 separate middle schools.
 For example, if you have Jones Middle School and Smith Middle School, you COULD have 2 from "Jones" and 2 from "Smith" on the same non-interscholastic team.
 If you have both 8th grade teams in the same building, you are strictly limited to the 2 from that particular school, regardless of how many teams you have.